Scott Aukerman: Podcasts with Adam Scott

+Aukerman has a long-standing friendship with American actor Adam Scott, who first appeared on Comedy Bang Bang! in 2010 and also appeared in multiple episodes of the TV adaptation.
+Though having appeared on over a dozen episodes as a guest, Scott is best known on the podcast for his episodes alongside Parks and Recreation writers Chelsea Peretti and Harris Wittels, which were dubbed Farts and Procreation.
+Four Farts episodes were recorded, with the final being posthumously released in 2015 following Wittels' death.
+Aukerman and Scott bonded over their love of both comedy and music, and have since launched multiple music-based comedy podcasts about various bands and artists.

-In 2014, Aukerman started a limited-run podcast with actor Adam Scott called U Talkin' U2 To Me?, ostensibly devoted to the career and discography of the band U2.
+The pair's first podcast was called U Talkin' U2 To Me?
+Launched in 2014, it was ostensibly devoted to the career and discography of the band U2.
 Most episodes combined discussion of the band with running gags and comedy bits only marginally related to the band.
 The podcast ultimately led to Aukerman and Scott interviewing the band themselves, as well as being invited to see them live.
-The podcast largely concluded following a review of Songs of Experience in 2017.
+Following a review of Songs of Experience in 2017, the podcast became more infrequent.
+Three episodes were released in 2018: A "Slowin' It Down" with Phoebe Robinson and Andy Daly, and a two-part recap of the Experience + Innocence Tour.
+The podcast returned in 2023 for two episodes, where Aukerman and Scott reviewed the compilation Songs of Surrender as well as the band's Las Vegas live show U2:UV Achtung Baby Live at Sphere.

-In 2018, Aukerman and Scott started a continuation of the podcast called R U Talkin' R.E.M.
+In 2018, Aukerman and Scott started a new podcast called R U Talkin' R.E.M.
 RE: ME?, focused on the band R.E.M.
 This podcast also led to Aukerman and Scott interviewing members of the band, such as Michael Stipe and Mike Mills, as well as a guest appearance from Peter Buck at a live episode for Clusterfest.

-2020 saw the pair create a one-off version of the show, Youey Talkin' Huey 2ey Me?, with special guests Huey Lewis and Jimmy Kimmel.
-The episode was dedicated to the music of Huey Lewis and the News, to promote the band's new album Weather.